jenidub/aisd-wde-4-Intermediate-flexbox/README.md

 </main>
 ```

+**Explanation:**
+- The `<main>` tag defines the main content area of the webpage.
+It contains two sections: the hero section and the content section.
+- `<section class="hero">` defines a section with a class of "hero", used for the introductory content.
+- `<h1>Welcome to Our Website</h1>` is a top-level heading that serves as the main title of the hero section.
+- `<p>This is a responsive website using Flexbox.</p>` is a paragraph providing a brief description.
+- `<section class="content">` defines a section with a class of "content", which will hold the individual content boxes.
+- `<div class="box">Content Box 1</div>` represents a content box.
+The `div` element is a block-level container, and the `class="box"` applies the CSS styles associated with the "box" class.

 #### Add the Footer

 In `index.html`, below the main section code after the `</main>` tag, add the following code for the footer: